markmusic27/learning/flutter-dart/notes/fundamentals.md

 1. Make sure that you have a **good quality** icon.

-2. Go to the [Icon App Generator](https://appicon.co/) website where you will genertae the icons.
+2. Go to the [Icon App Generator](https://appicon.co/) website where you will generate the icons.

 3. Once in the site, make sure that select the platforms you're developing for.